tmavrin/mock-http-server/README.md

 - `handler` is an array of handler definitions where:
   - `path` is URL path
   - `method` is http method (`POST`,`GET`,`PATCH`, `PUT`, `DELETE`)
+  - `status` is status sent on successful response, if not set is defaulted to 200.
   - `response` is a definition of response data you want the mock to return
   - `request`:
     - `validate` key-value of properties that you want validated defined by [go-playground/validator](https://github.com/go-playground/validator) tags